JustSch/pythonParser/README.md

 # pythonParser
-Parses Words From a Javascript Drop Down Menu.
+Parses Words From a HTML Drop Down Menu.
 Example Code is Given